appy-one/acebase/README.md

 <a name="indexing-data"></a>
 ## Indexing data

 Indexing data will dramatically improve the speed of queries on your data, especially as it increases in size.
-Any indexes you create will be updated automatically when underlaying data is changed, added or removed.
+Any indexes you create will be updated automatically when underlying data is changed, added or removed.
 Indexes are used to speed up filters and sorts, and to limit the amount of results.
 NOTE: If you are connected to an external AceBase server (using ```AceBaseClient```), indexes can only be created if you are signed in as the *admin* user.

 ```javascript
 Promise.all([